-Nystagmus that develops later, generally in adults, is called “acquired nystagmus”.
-Often acquired nystagmus is a sign of another (underlying) condition such as stroke, multiple sclerosis, brain tumor, the effect of a drug or a head injury.
-Anything that damages the parts of the brain that control eye movements can result in nystagmus.
+Nystagmus that develops at any time beyond early infancy, generally in adults, is called “acquired nystagmus”.
+Often acquired nystagmus is a sign of another (underlying) condition such as stroke, multiple sclerosis, brain tumour, the effect of a drug or a head injury.
+Anything that impacts the parts of the brain that control eye movements can result in nystagmus.
+It is important to pursue a full diagnosis of the likely cause of the acquired nystagmus with a consultant ophthalmologist and a neurologist.
+This can be a long and complex process.

 How is acquired nystagmus diagnosed?

-Acquired nystagmus can be caused by a disease (brain tumor), an accident (head injury), or a neurological problem (side effect of a medication).
+Acquired nystagmus can be caused by a disease (brain tumour), an accident (head injury), a neurological problem or it can be the side effect of a medication.
 Hyperventilation, a flashing light in front of one eye, nicotine and even vibrations have been known to cause nystagmus in rare cases.

-Acquired nystagmus can be clinically investigated by using a number of non-invasive standard tests, and these include using an eye tracker machine.
+Acquired nystagmus can be clinically investigated by using a number of non-invasive standard tests.
+These include using an eye tracker machine.

 How is acquired nystagmus treated?

 The understanding of nystagmus and the treatments for the condition are developing all the time.
-Those which are available include: botulinum toxin injections; drugs (such as Gabapentin and Memantine reduce the effects of acquired nystagmus in some people although they do have some side effects); and surgery which can move the null point and possibly improve vision.
+Those which are currently available include botulinum toxin injections and drugs such as Gabapentin and Memantine, which reduce the symptoms of acquired nystagmus in some people, although they do have some side effects.

-Various alternative therapies have been tried by people with nystagmus and although there is no scientific evidence that they work, some people say they have led to improved vision or even cured nystagmus in individual cases.
+Various alternative therapies and relaxation techniques have been tried by people with acquired nystagmus and, although there is no scientific evidence that they work, some people say they have led to improved vision or even reduced the nystagmus in individual cases.

 How does acquired nystagmus affect vision?